 Rights groups argue that the defamation provision of Myanmar’s Telecommunications Law has been used to silence criticism of the government, military, and Buddhist leaders, and should be dropped.

-During the previous military-backed government of former president Thein Sein, only seven people were charged under Article 66(d), and five of them received prison sentences.
+During the previous military-backed government of former president Thein Sein, only seven people were charged under Section 66(d), and five of them received prison sentences.

 Reported by Kyaw Thu for RFA's Myanmar Service.
 Translated by Khet Mar.
 Written in English by Paul Eckert.